sweetcurryice/Textual-Analysis-and-Sentiment-Evaluation/readme.md

 - **data_analysis.py**: This Python script is used for text analysis on the extracted articles and computes various variables as described in the project requirements.

-- **Text Analysis.docx**: This document provides definitions and details about the variables to be computed during text analysis.
+- **Objective.md**: This document provides definitions and details about the variables to be computed during text analysis.

 ---------------